 In order to differentiate among schools, South Dakota's accountability system will be built on a 100-point scale, called the School Performance Index (SPI).
 Each school will be awarded a number of points out of 100 based on the school's performance on each of the four indicators for which it is accountable (described below).
-The scores for each indicatorare summed to create a transparent method to show meaningful annual differentiation among schools.
+The scores for each indicator are summed to create a transparent method to show meaningful annual differentiation among schools.

 Two scales will be used, one for elementary and middle schools and one for high schools.
 Districts and the state will be held to account for all indicators but will not receive SPI scores.
 Schools will be identified for additional supports based on their performance on the SPI.
 Performance on each indicator will be reflected on each school, district, and the state report card through a dashboard layout.
 This will allow stakeholders to quickly see information about key performance areas for schools and districts throughout the state, and allows stakeholders to focus on which indicators are most important to them.
+Only students who meet Full Acacademic Year (FAY) will be included in four SPI indicators: Student Performance, Student Progress (only in the current year), Engligh Learners Progress, and Attendance.